What ''My Big Fat Greek Wedding'' Taught Me About My Family

 My father, however, went a more organic route.
 For him, it was ice.
 He believed ice was God's cure to any bodily imbalance, whether it was a cut, bruise, sore muscle, fever, or headache.
 If friends came over and fell down outside — ice!
 If my mother had to go to work and my dad was stuck at home watching me with the flu — a washcloth-wrapped ice pack would be handed over for me to lay on my burning head and achey limbs.
 Our freezer was like the Portokalos' Windex-filled pantry, except it was brimming with ice packs.

-Fortunately, it only took me a few years to realize that my father and grandmother's Romanian quirks were something to be intrigued and inspired by, not embarrassed by.
+Fortunately, it only took me a few years to realise that my father and grandmother's Romanian quirks were something to be intrigued and inspired by, not embarrassed by.

 The movie taught me the importance of patience and acceptance when it comes to having a "weird" family, and that it's cool to be different.
 But not as cool as icing your sore feet after a long day.